maxhaslbeck/pages/README.md

 It must be emphasized that this survey is biased by our perspective and covers recent work by the authors in more depth.
 Moreover it is inevitably incomplete.
 We encourage our readers to notify us of missing related work via email or -- preferably -- a [pull request](https://github.com/maxhaslbeck/pages/pulls).
+[Here](CONTRIBUTING.md) you can find details on how to contribute to this survey.

 ## Index